odoo/owl/doc/v2/tools/devtools_guide.md

 <img src="./screenshots/multi_apps.png"/>

-There is a convenient search bar at the top of the components tree which will help finding the components tou want in the tree and also, an element picker can be used to directly select the component you want to focus on in the page which is especially useful when 1trying to find what you want.
+There is a convenient search bar at the top of the components tree which will help finding the components you want in the tree and also, an element picker can be used to directly select the component you want to focus on in the page which is especially useful when trying to find what you want.
 Just click on the elements picker icon and click on the element you want to focus on in the page and it will be selected in the devtools accordingly.
 Hovering any element in the page in this mode will highlight it and the same happens anytime in the components tree.